inviti8/gifanimus/README.md

 # gifanimus
-A very simply package for playing looped gifs
+A very simple package for playing looped gifs

 Install the package with pip: